Overview

 Allow Direct Posting to Inventory Account on the G/L

-This problem occurs when people posts directly into the inventory accounts.
-Here’s an example of what we found when we were analyzing why the inventory valuation didn’t match G/L entries (the amounts, document, etc has been changed to protect the innocent).
-The customer did not know why there was a huge variation between the inventory valuation report and what’s on the General Ledger.
+The problem typically arises when someone posts directly to the inventory accounts.
+Here’s an example we came across while analyzing a case where the inventory valuation didn’t match the G/L entries (note: amounts and document details have been changed to protect the innocent).
+The customer couldn’t explain why there was such a large discrepancy between the Inventory Valuation report and the General Ledger.

 Digging deeper into the ledgers, we found the entries that are causing the problem: